karlstolley/rtc/syllabus/_projects/project-03.md

 deliverables:
   - action: Pitch your Project Three revisions on Basecamp.
     description: >
-      Your Basecamp post should include plans both for your non-trivial revision that your group will undertake, as well as a rough idea of the significant future improvement your group will write about.
+      Your Basecamp post should include plans both for your targeted revision that your group will undertake, as well as a rough idea of the significant future improvement your group will write about.
-    deadline: 2021-11-18
+    deadline: 2021-12-02
   - action: (**Firm deadline.**) Email instructor with final project deliverables.
     description: "The email should contain:"
     details: